chasewnelson/EBT/README.md

         store_fasta_by_ID.pl <all_seqs.fasta> <wanted_seqs_headers.txt> > <just_wanted_seqs.fasta>

-* <a name="vcf-to-revcom"></a>**vcf2revcom.pl**. (*Helpful for preparing **SNPGenie** input!*) You want to convert a VCF SNP report file, along with its accompanying FASTA file and GTF file, to the reverse complement strand.
+* <a name="vcf-to-revcom"></a>**vcf2revcom.pl**. (*Helpful for preparing **<a target="_blank" href="https://github.com/chasewnelson/snpgenie">SNPGenie</a>** input!*) You want to convert a VCF SNP report file, along with its accompanying FASTA file and <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file, to the reverse complement strand.
 This script automates the creation of such reverse complement files, compatible with SNPGenie input.
 At the command line, provide this script with three arguments, in the following order:
 	1. A '+' strand FASTA (.fa or .fasta) file containing the reference sequence against which SNPs were called;
-	2. A '+' strand GTF file containing both '+' and '–' strand products from the '+' strand point of view; and
+	2. A '+' strand <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file containing both '+' and '–' strand products from the '+' strand point of view; and
 	3. A '+' strand SNP report in VCF format.

 	This script will then create a '-' strand (reverse complement) version of each file in the working directory, with "_revcom" concatenated to the original file name.
 Here's an example: